jackcary/vermontgo/shinkgs.md

 ## How to Chat in the Vermont Go Club Room

 Once you are in the Vermont Go Club Room, you can type in the field at the bottom of the page.
-Chats here will be seen by all players in the room.
-This is the group chat for the room.
+This is the group chat for the room that all players can see.

 ![](/assets/img/shin6_vermontroom.png)